Oaktree pushes for board seats to help wind down Ranger Direct fund

 Ranger had a market capitalization of 129.95 million pounds ($173.86 million) on Monday.

-Reporting by Liana B. Baker in New York; Editing by Tom Brown
+$1 = 0.7474 pounds Reporting by Liana B. Baker in New York Editing by Tom Brown